Memory transfer

 Memory transfer was a biological process proposed by James V. McConnell and others in the 1960s.
 Memory transfer proposes a chemical basis for memory termed memory RNA which can be passed down through flesh instead of an intact nervous system.
-Since RNA encodes information living cells produce and modify RNA in reaction to external events, it might also be used in neurons to record stimuli.
-This explained the results of McConnell's experiments in which planarians retained memory of acquired information after regeneration.
-Memory transfer through memory RNA is not currently a well-accepted explanation and McConnell's experiments proved to be largely irreproducible.
+Since RNA encodes information and living cells produce and modify RNA in reaction to external events, it might also be used in neurons to record stimuli.
+This was proposed as an explanation for the results of McConnell's experiments in which planarians retained memory of acquired information after regeneration.